ScriptusDigital/ScriptumDigital_JavaScript_Assignment_Quiz/README.md

 ![Ipad Score](Assets/Wireframes/Javascript_Quiz_Wireframe_Score_Ipad.jpg)

 #### Challenges Faced
 - **Sticky progress UI:** I had orginally considered having each question revealed in sequence as the user clicks through, but on initial testing, this overcomplicated what I had envisioned as a simple-as-possible user experience.
-To keep as much information viewable to the user as possible, I revised the design so that progress indicators remained visible during scrolling required a sticky status section and testing across screen sizes.
+To keep as much information viewable to the user as possible, I revised the design so that progress indicators remained visible during scrolling.

-- **Validation feedback behaviour:** The feedback message needed to be informative without affecting layout when unused as I found that leaving the text area blank until text appears messed with the proportions of the layout's appearance.I resolved this in javascript bu toggling visibility only when validation fails/succeeds.
+- **Validation feedback behaviour:** The feedback message needed to be informative without effecting layout when unused as I found that leaving the text area blank until text appears messed with the proportions of the layout's appearance.
+I resolved this in javascript by toggling visibility only when validation fails/succeeds.
 - **Keeping selectors and event listeners stable during iterations:** As HTML structor evolved, selectors and event logic needed to be updated to match.
 Testing and console debugging were used to identify broken references and ensure events fired correctly.
 - **Refactoring duplicated logic:** Multiple reset triggers initially had separate implementations, which caused redundancy and console errors.
 This was resolved by consolodating reset behaviour into a single function used by both the reset button and the dialog close event.